Introduction to Drones in Construction

 When you’re starting to build on a particular site, you’ll need to know the exact dimensions of existing features and topography to take the biggest advantage of computerized planning and BIM (building information modeling) systems.
 Construction drones can take accurate measurements using both visible light cameras and other types of sensors, generating 3D maps and taking precise distance measurements that can be analyzed back in the trailer.

-For your first experience in surveying a site, we recommend starting with a rugged but easy-to-use construction drone such as the Mavic 2 Zoom.
+For your first experience in surveying a site, we recommend starting with a rugged but easy-to-use construction drone such as the Mavic 2 Enterprise Zoom.
 The Phantom 4 Pro can create both straight down 2D surveys and, using a variety of intelligent flight planning apps, make a second pass at an angle so that you can automatically assemble an accurate 3D model.
 All of these capabilities are possible with an easy-to-fly drone that costs just a little more than a toy!
+If you need a highly accurate data set for Surveying and land analysis the Phantom 4 RTK may be the drone for you.
+The phantom 4 RTK adds a control point or uses NTRIP Network to get 3cm or better absolute accuracy.

 "You’ll instantly know the true costs of preparing your site"